RULES & REGULATIONS

 - There is to be no tampering with pool or spa thermostats.

-- Clubhouse may be reserved for social activities not more than 60 days in advance by individual owners on a first-come, first-served basis.
-Reservations will be accepted only if the maintenance fees, fine, and penalties for the unit are current and upon payment of a $200-per-day refundable security deposit.
+- For groups larger than 25 people, the clubhouse may be reserved for social activities not more than 60 days in advance by individual owners on a first-come, first-served basis.
+Reservations will be accepted only if the maintenance fees, fine and penalties for the unit are current and upon payment of a $100 per day Rental Fee and $250-per-day Cleaning Deposit.
 Refundable in accordance with reservation set forth herein.

 - All social events must be ended by 10 p.m.